acr8133/kOS-Scripts-old/index.md

  If you instead want a GUI-less launch, rename NOGUI.**txt** to NOGUI.**ks**.

  # Changelog:
+ - **v1.0.2**
+ 	- \+ Added 1-3-1 engine sequence for the landing burn
+ 	- % Fixed drag function incorrectly reading data
  - **v1.0.1**
-	- % fixed a bug where the bottom of the ocean is targeted instead of the droneship
+	- % Fixed a bug where the bottom of the ocean is targeted instead of the droneship
-	- % small tweak to ASDS mode
+	- % Small tweak to ASDS mode
  - **v1.0.0**
 	- \+ Mission parameters GUI
  	- \+ Heavy config and dual booster landing capability
  	- % PID rebalance